Har1Prasaath/BitMan/README.md

 - Sanitizes responses to one of the provided options
 - Popup & Options pages to store API keys and model names (stored in `chrome.storage.sync`)

-## IMPORTANT: Add Your Own API Keys
-For security, do NOT hardcode keys in code.
-Use the popup or options page.
-Keys never leave your browser except to call provider APIs.

 ## Installation (Developer Mode)
 1. `git clone` (or copy) this folder.
 2. Open Chrome > Extensions > Enable Developer Mode.